Title IX: Policy on Sexual Harassment

 In compliance with Title VI of the Civil Rights Act of 1964; Title IX, Educational Amendments of 1972 of the Higher Education Act; and Section 504 of the Rehabilitation Act of 1973, as amended, the Board of Trustees of Northeast Mississippi Community College hereby adopts a policy assuring that no one shall, on the grounds of race, sex, color, age, creed or national origin be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination in any program or activity of the college.
 NORTHEAST MISSISSIPPI COMMUNITY COLLEGE adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, age, creed, or national origin.
 This policy includes the qualified disabled and extends to all programs and activities supported by the college.
 (Board Policy)

 The purpose of this policy is to comply with Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C.
 1681 et seq., which prohibits discrimination on the basis of sex in the course of any federally funded educational program or activity, and to provide procedures for the prompt and equitable resolution of complaints of sexual misconduct.
 Sexual misconduct, as defined in this policy, includes both sexual harassment and sexual violence, which are forms of sex discrimination prohibited by Title IX.
-This policy also covers domestic violence, dating violence, and stalking in accord with the Violence Against Women Act Amendments to the Clery Act.
+This policy also covers domestic violence, dating violence, and stalking in accordance with the Violence Against Women Act Amendments to the Clery Act.

-NEMCC will not tolerate and prohibits sexual assault and all forms of sexual misconduct including intimate partner violence, stalking, dating violence, sexual exploitation, sexual harassment, and domestic violence offenses.
+NEMCC will not tolerate and prohibit sexual assault and all forms of sexual misconduct including intimate partner violence, stalking, dating violence, sexual exploitation, sexual harassment, and domestic violence offenses.
 These acts are against Mississippi State Law.

 II.
 SCOPE